Practical Anatomy & Surgical Skills (PASS)

 DURATION: 4 weeks

-MAXIMUM ENROLLMENT: 15 students (WVU medical students only)
+MAXIMUM ENROLLMENT: Minimum 4 and a max of 15 students (WVU medical students only)

 This course is comprised of a four week block that will combine precepted anatomic dissection, various imaging modalities, gross pathology, and exposure to clinical diagnostic studies and therapeutic interventions appropriate to the subsection under review.
 The anatomy lectures and dissection periods are scheduled and fixed as regards time and place.
 Small groups of 2-3 students will be arranged to allow for adequate exposure to operations, labs, and some imaging experiences.